 History and Hundertwasser

-The Ankerhaus stands on the Graben pedestrianised street.
-The building went up in 1894/1895 to a design by the famous architect, Otto Wagner.
+The Ankerhaus stands on the Graben pedestrianised street and went up in 1894/1895 to a design by the famous architect, Otto Wagner.

 The Anker Insurance Company commissioned the edifice (hence the moniker), and that’s a name you might recognise from an iconic sight just a little further away.
 The same company built the Ankeruhr mechanical clock that attracts scores of visitors at the top of the hour for its musical display.

 Anker now operate under the name Helvetia and still occupy parts of the Ankerhaus, as you can see in the photo above.
 Unusually for today’s Graben, the building does not belong to a wider façade since side streets flank both sides.

 With the new construction, Wagner created a pioneering multi-functional building with shop space on the lower floor, room for offices and apartments, and a rooftop studio or workshop.

 That rooftop space proved an attractive proposition to the artist, Friedensreich Hundertwasser, who once had his studio up there.

 You can imagine what thoughts Hundertwasser might have had looking out across a sea of architecture that bore little resemblance to the curves and colours flowing through his own creations.